 With its 1in-type 20.1MP CMOS sensor, DIGIC 7 processor, Raw shooting, a lens equivalent to 24-100mm f/1.8-2.8 and 8fps burst shooting, the Canon PowerShot G7 X Mark II compact camera is a solid choice for photographers more interested in function over form.
 It might not have the ‘look at me’ factor in terms of raw specifications compared with some of its rivals – there’s no 4K video option, for example – but handling, image quality and operation are all excellent.
 Its low-light performance is a particular high point, as is the typically punchy Canon colour palette.
 The model's 1in-sensor-toting rivals include the Sony RX100 V and Panasonic LX15/LX10, but the PowerShot G7 X Mark II’s more generous grip gives better purchase compared with the slim lines of the other two, while its spread of manual controls, 3in tilting touchscreen and image stabilisation make for a satisfying shooting experience.
 This is a very good compact camera.

 3. Fujifilm X100F

-Fusing a DSLR-sized APS-C sensor with superb build and handling, this Fujifilm compact camera really does have the X factor
+Fusing a DSLR-sized APS-C sensor with superb build and handling, this is the best compact camera for enthusiasts